 Questions:

-Mild or moderate cerebral oedema (headache, dizziness) or mild/moderate laryngeal oedema or diminished cardiac reserve (syncope after bending)
+Mild or moderate cerebral oedema (headache, dizziness) or mild/moderate laryngeal oedema or diminished cardiac reserve (syncope after bending), cyanosis.

 Manage in accordance with trust local guidelines depending upon differential diagnosis and clinical status.